Credit Card Debt Help Guide

 • Only use rewards credit cards for balances you can pay off in full within the first billing cycle.
 Otherwise, interest charges will quickly offset the rewards that you earn.

-Credit card debt and your credit score
+Credit card debt can hurt your mental health.

 Credit cards often play a significant role in determining your credit score.
 So using credit cards properly can help you achieve and maintain a high score.
 When you have challenges with credit cards, your score will often reflect it.
+A low credit score can stop you from buying a home or renting an apartment.
+It can even stop you from pursuing certain careers.

 If you can’t eliminate debt on your own, then you can expect your credit to take a hit as you get out of debt.
 Any debt solution that repays what you owe on an adjusted schedule will result in at least some credit damage.
 Solutions that don’t repay everything you owe will damage your credit more.